 Because this is such a popular tourist attraction, we recommend visiting on the weekdays.
 If you must go on the weekend, avoid arriving during high visitation from 10:00 AM – 3:00 PM.

 Within the Corkscrew Swamp Sanctuary, you will journey into the heart of the Everglades ecosystem.
 Just 30 minutes east of Naples, this sanctuary protects the most vulnerable of Florida’s flora and fauna.

 Unfortunately, yellow flies and deer flies are very common at the Sanctuary.
 Even DEET won’t deter them, and chances are you won’t notice them on your skin until after they’ve left you with a painful bite.
-In peak season from March to November, we strongly recommend wearing long sleeved shirts and pants.
+In the peak season from March to November, we strongly recommend wearing long-sleeved shirts and pants.

-One of the more cultural Naples attractions is the Baker Museum, also known as Artis Naples.
+One of the more cultural attractions in Naples is the Baker Museum, also known as Artis Naples.
 Opened in 2000, the museum stands three-three stories tall with over 30,000 square feet and is one of the best museums in Florida.